cbot360/oneops-build-converter/README.md

 This way we can see the failures at the end of the build.

-To try this repeated set all the POMs back in their respective repositories with:
+To try this repeatedly set all the POMs back in their respective repositories with:

 ```
 ./convert-reset.sh